What Is a Tip Function in EFTPOS?

 Intro

-The tip function enables passengers to add a gratuity when paying with a card through an EFTPOS terminal.
-It provides an easy and transparent way for drivers to receive tips, improving earnings and customer satisfaction.
+The tip function enables passengers to add a gratuity when paying by card through an EFTPOS terminal.
+It offers a seamless, transparent way for drivers to receive tips — improving both driver earnings and customer satisfaction.

 Main Definition

-In the context of taxi payments, the tip function is a feature on EFTPOS terminals that prompts customers to leave a tip before completing their payment.
-This feature can offer preset tip percentages (such as 5%, 10%, or 15%) or allow customers to enter a custom amount.
-For drivers, this function creates an opportunity to receive additional income directly through the payment process.
-It simplifies the tipping process, eliminates the need for cash tips, and ensures accurate reporting.
-Importantly, tips collected via EFTPOS are recorded separately from fares for accounting and tax purposes.
+In the taxi and transport sector, the tip function is a feature on payment terminals that prompts passengers to leave a tip before completing their payment.
+It may offer preset options (e.g. 5%, 10%, 15%) or allow custom input.
+This function helps drivers receive additional income through digital transactions, eliminates reliance on cash tips, and ensures all gratuities are tracked.
+Tips are usually recorded separately from fares, supporting proper tax reporting and compliance with local regulations.

 Examples